 The Intergovernmental Panel on Climate Change (IPCC) issued its special report on the impacts of global warming of 1.5 degrees celsius in October of 2018.
 The report warned that time is running out to avoid the potentially catastrophic consequences of global warming like disease, famine, water scarcity, and sea-level rise.
 The report says that we have as little as 11 years left to hit our targets for slowing global warming, and we are currently way off track.
 This report inspired advocates and policymakers alike to refocus on climate change.

 The science is clear: only concerted and cooperative international action can adequately respond to this global challenge.
 That’s why we’re asking Members of Congress to publicly support the Paris Agreement and demonstrate bold global leadership on climate change through support for a robust national climate policy, federal scientific research, and foreign assistance.

 Here’s what you can do to help:

-Call your Representatives at 202-224-3121 and ask them the Climate Action Now Act (H.R.
-9), which would require President Trump to develop a plan for the United States to meet its nationally determined contribution under the Paris Agreement on climate change.
+The House has done it’s part and has passed the Climate Action Now Act (H.R.
+9), it’s now time for the Senate to take action.
+Call your Senators at 202-224-3121 and ask them to support the H.R.
+9, which would require President Trump to develop a plan for the United States to meet its nationally determined contribution under the Paris Agreement on climate change.